Tomislav553/WalterClimateDiagram/README.md

 Note about changes to the input data:

 The documentation for **ggclimat_walter_lieth** requires the following data format:
- - Mean monthly precipitation
+ - Mean monthly precipitation,
- - Mean maximum daily temperature
+ - Mean maximum daily temperature,
- - Mean minimum daily temperature
+ - Mean minimum daily temperature,
- - Absolute monthly minimum temperature
+ - Absolute monthly minimum temperature.

+The available data only contained mean monthly temperature, so I used that to make the diagrams instead.
+They still provide valuable information and the code still works well, but if you have actual mean max and min and absolute min temperatures, please use them instead.
+My input array is actually in this format:
+ - Mean monthly precipitation,
+ - Mean monthly temperature,
+ - Mean monthly temperature,
+ - Array of 12 zeros.